reanderson89/jfs-den2-activity-bank/04-javascript/09-objects/activity-2/solved/README.md

 5. Do step 4 two(2) more times.
 6. In the console, display the denverBootCamp object again.
 7. Delete one of your classmates and display in the console.
-8. In the console, display the third classmate in your list favorite movie quote.
+8. In the console, display the second classmate in your list favorite movie quote.